 Who is Christopher D. Johnson?

 Mr. Johnson found a sense of belonging through various employment experiences at multiple deaf institutions in the South as a deaf male.
 CJ's Southern narrative consisted of tireless advocacy for removing the school-to-prison pipeline from schools and preserving Black American Sign Language, culture, and history.
-He aimed to develop future Black differently abled trailblazers as he currently serve as Assistant Dean of Inclusive Excellence at University of Cincinnati (UC) College of Cooperative Education and Professional Studies (CCPS).
+He has successfully developed future Black--Deaf and hearing alike--trailblazers as he formally served as Assistant Dean of Inclusive Excellence at the University of Cincinnati (UC) College of Cooperative Education and Professional Studies (CCPS).

 Christopher's exceptional leadership qualities are reflected in his servant, empirical, and organizational leadership.
-CJ is a purpose-driven and visionary leader with ambitious plans 1) serving as a chairperson of The Drake Group's Diversity, Equity, Inclusion, and Accessibility (DEIA) Ad Hoc Committee, a position he has held since 2024, 2) immediate past president of the District of Columbia Black Deaf Advocates, serving a term from October 2021 to December 2023, and 3) he has been reappointed to resume his role as the inaugural chairperson for the Dr. Glenn B. Anderson Scholarship Program.
-More importantly, he is developing intrinsic qualities in current cooperative education (Co-op) and non-Co-op students as UC NAACP (recently reactivated chapter in April 2024) co-advisor, the position requested by a student leader since 2024).
+CJ is a purpose-driven and visionary leader with ambitious plans 1) served as a chairperson of The Drake Group's Diversity, Equity, Inclusion, and Accessibility (DEIA) Ad Hoc Committee, a position he has held in 2024, 2) immediate past president of the District of Columbia Black Deaf Advocates, serving a term from October 2021 to December 2023, and 3) he was reappointed twice to his role as the inaugural chairperson for the Dr. Glenn B. Anderson Scholarship Program.
+More importantly, as a former first-ever Black Deaf assistant dean in the University of Cincinnati's 200-year history, developing intrinsic qualities in current cooperative education (Co-op) and non-Co-op students as UC NAACP (recently reactivated chapter in April 2024) co-advisor, the position has been requested by a student leader since 2024.

 Early Years and Education